Route of the Postman

 “No, sir.
 I’m a postman.”

 That is the bit.
 Eight days.
-One road north.
+One pre-dispatch.
+One long road north.
 One road home.
 The mail must move.

 The Manifest